Ruler90/cookie-manager/readme.md

 - Dark overlay covering the page as long as Cookie Manager is open.
 - Desktop and mobile view.
 - Hovering over the "Cookie Manager" name shows the app version.
-- Hovering over the header buttons shows the description what they do.
+- Hovering over the header buttons will display a description of what they do.
-- Hovering over the cookie name shows what the cookie do (if a description exists).
+- Hovering over the cookie name shows what the cookie does (if a description exists).

 ## Development